 But, hey, more importantly, I just wanted to remind folks that you are actually giving away the book Account-Based Marketing for Dummies if you tweet with @sangramvajre @Terminus #ABM.

 So let’s talk about ABM for those who don’t know about it.
 We’ve been talking about it.
 It is a hot topic in the Constellation AstroChart.
-Cindy Zhou, one of our analysts, covers it, has been talking about account-based marketing.
+Cindy Zhou, one of our analysts, covers it, has been talking about account-based marketing software.
 Let’s talk about it from the source.
 What is ABM?

 Sangram Vajre: I think in very simple terms, ABM is a mindset.
 It’s not… The marketing automation space… I cannot… Let me go back real quick, like 15 years.
 Right?
 So email marketing was the hottest thing.
 Remember the days when everybody got like 70, 80, 90% open rate, and you were like, “Wow.
 Email is really cool.”
 Right?
 And then you fast forward to like 2005, marketers said, “You know.
 We can capture leads from that thing.”
 And that’s where marketing automation was born.